s3782953/TicTacToe/README.md

 https://docs.google.com/spreadsheets/d/1Sy_aqCvckq-kineNYA0Er2AtaogsCUWqeP6vIKyUdp0/edit?usp=sharing

+## Update 2:

+Finished the program TicTacToe with the feature "Player vs Computer" Everything should be in working order please validate this program for future mending.

 ## Update 1:

 Overall reworked on the algorithm removed unnecessary code, made it much more simpler than last version, made comments for other users to be able to understand